coffeefolia/apple-juice/README.md

 # 🥜 penut 🥜

-A tool to list forensic information related to Portable Executable (PE) files.
+A tool to list forensic artifacts gleaned from a Portable Executable (PE) file.